 A long time ago, though, I decided I would never buy a pug, for one simple reason: They’re a genetic tragedy worthy of Shakespeare.
 Their smushed-in faces betray a skeletal structure that makes them prone to a variety of health problems, including trouble breathing, seizures, and displaced hips.
 And they’re not the only dogs with a similar predicament.
 Bulldogs, Boston terriers, mastiffs, and others are also defined by short muzzles and wonky skeletons that imperil them to health problems throughout their lives.
 Collectively, these dogs are called brachycephalic breeds, and their plight is an example of the unintended consequences of human-guided dog breeding over the past century.

 For years, there’s been brewing tension between dog breeders, veterinarians, animal rights activists, and even lawmakers over pugs and similar dogs.

 Many breeders and breeding clubs insist that current guidelines are enough to eventually steer these dogs to a healthier shape or that there isn’t much of a problem at all.
 But at least one veterinary organization in the UK now tries to discourage people from buying or popularizing them.
 Recently, the Netherlands implemented the strictest regulations on the breeding of brachycephalic dogs, in what some have called an effective ban within the country.
 Meanwhile, a small segment of breeders are experimenting with so-called “retropugs”—dogs that more closely resemble the pug in its earliest years as an established breed, centuries ago.

-All of this leaves me to ask: Is there a future in which the pug can be saved from the devastating genetic fate that our meddling hands created?
+All of this leaves me to ask: Is there a future in which the pug can be spared from the devastating genetic fate that our meddling hands created?
 And what would that future look like?